Summer Reading and Assignments 2019

 AP US History

-Summer Reading Assignment (for which you will need this article, Alan Taylor's American Colonies: The Settling of North America)
+2. Read this article, Alan Taylor's American Colonies: The Settling of North America.

 Ethics (Honors) (Grade 10)

 The Hidden Brain by Shankar Vedantam: Please read Introduction and Chapter 2, 3, 4, 5, and 6.

 Read and take notes on Chapter 1, from the beginning of the chapter on page 1, up to the section heading, "Indian Freedom, European Freedom," of our textbook, Give Me Liberty!
 (Brief 5th Edition) by Eric Foner.

 Pay attention to the big ideas highlighted in the margins and consider the focus question on the top of the pages that says, "What were the major patterns of Native American life in North America before Europeans arrive?"